 The Fascinating Gut: More than Just a Digestive Organ

 And here it is again, my absolute favorite proverb – as simple and awesome as it is: “You are what you eat”.
 An absolute must for this topic.
-Today it’s about the center of our body, the main reception site, the control center of the immune system and the so-called belly brain: our gut.
+Today it’s about the center of our body, the main reception site, the control center of the immune system, and the so-called belly brain: our gut.
 It is a – as Giulia Enders names it in her book “Gut” – definitely “most underrated organ”.
 (Good idea to google check how we reference or quote people) That the center of our body is only responsible for ensuring that what comes in at the top comes out a bit differently at the bottom is simply an insult.
-Our intestines are more than that and so slowly but surely more and more scientists are venturing to the “taboo organ”.
+Our intestines are more than that and so slowly but surely more and more scientists are venturing into the “taboo organ”.

 Gut in Numbers

 Let’s start with a few fascinating facts about the gut.

 Did you know that this precious piece in you is about 5-7 meters long?
 Nope?
 Wait, it gets even more spectacular: If we opened everything including all the protuberances, we would have an area of about 300-400 m2.
 That’s about the size of a tennis court.
 Impressive, isn’t it?

 Apart from that, there are a few inhabitants in the intestine.
 And with a few, I mean a number for which we would need several hands to count.
 Because the intestine is home to about 80% of the immune system, several million nerve cells, and a whopping 100 trillion bacteria.
 Are you speechless about the number of bacteria?
 You can be, too!
 There are ten times as many bacteria as our body has cells.